 Editorial assistant Dorie Bailey is a Pasadena native, a voracious reader, a twin, and a new alumna of Scripps College, who lovingly completed her senior thesis on boy bands, Magic Mike, and the socialized female gaze.
 Dorie achieved fame at her elementary school for reading the entirety of the last Harry Potter book in only six hours, and when she was in high school, she wrote, designed, and published a teenager’s guide to Pasadena.
 She also really loves taking naps with her cat, Greyjob.

 5 Questions for Dorie

 Why publishing?
 I majored in Media Studies (read: film, TV, and Internet studies) in college, but was always drawn to the more reading/writing/editorial side of the discipline.
 Having grown up in LA, I knew that the Hollywood scene was definitely not for me—so, as an avid and speedy reader myself, I figured publishing was the best place for the intersection of my interests, my talents, and the fruits of my educational labor.

 Your favorite trashy TV: When it’s not Bachelor season, I don’t do a lot of reality TV watching, but I did manage to power through three seasons of the incredible new Netflix show Peaky Blinders in three days.

 5 desert-island books: Pride & Prejudice by Jane Austen, Welcome to the Monkey House by Kurt Vonnegut, anything by Markus Zusak, The Translation of Dr. Apelles by David Treuer, and Frankenstein—shoutout to Mary Shelley for inventing science fiction!

 Before publicist Justin Hargett started his own business, Kickflip PR, he worked in-house at such outstanding publishers as Soho, Picador, and Basic Books—a lot of experience for a young guy.
 His expertise in literary fiction and mystery/crime has been a great boon to Prospect Park and our authors.
-Justin and his girlfriend, Alex, recently relocated from Brooklyn to LA’s Los Feliz, a short walk from Skylight Books.
+Justin and his fiancée, Alex, are transplants from Brooklyn to LA’s Los Feliz, a short walk from Skylight Books.
 When he’s not reading and promoting books or listening to music, he’s watching sports and talking sports for the podcast The Big Game.

 5 Questions for Justin